chrelli/bioRxiv-word-template/README.md

   <img src="chaotic_word.png" width="600">

-* **ANOTHER TIP:** There is no Helvetica math font, which is compatible with the Word equation editor.
-So if you want to use Helvetica for the main text and you want to add math symbols or equations, you have a problem.
-However, there *is* one sans serif unicode font with full math coverage, and it's free on github: [Fire Math](https://github.com/firamath/firamath) (matches the [free FiraGO font family](https://github.com/bBoxType/FiraGO)).
+* **ANOTHER TIP:** There is no Helvetica math font that is compatible with the Word equation editor.
+So if you want to use Helvetica for the main text and you want to add equations, you have a problem.
+There is *one* sans serif unicode font with full math coverage, and it's free on github: [Fire Math](https://github.com/firamath/firamath) (it matches the [free FiraGO font family](https://github.com/bBoxType/FiraGO)).